TKidd389/toby-kidd-portfolio/README.md

 ***The full code for the Machine Learning will be pushed to Github soon I have also included the code for my ongoing Master project in Mathematical Physics (using machine learning methods [CNN, diffusion models, etc.] to perform operations on the CAMELS Multifield Dataset).
+The code uses DDPM, DDIM models to produce high-quality 2D maps of galaxy clusters, and uses various statistical analysis methods to assess the quality of generated images.
+These tests include a trained CNN model, which predicts the cosmological parameter(s) used to generate the images.